A return to the studio:

-Staggering class times: Each room will have a staggering schedule of at least 15 minutes to help ensure social distancing for those entering and exiting the building.
+Staggering class times: Whenever possible each room will have a staggering schedule to help ensure social distancing for those entering and exiting the building.
 Dancers in multiple classes typically switch rooms for different classes.
 In an effort to keep possible exposures low, dancers will remain in the same studio if there are multiple classes and the teacher will rotate.

 Traffic routes: The hallway and common are labeled with one-way directions.
 There will be hand sanitizing stations for dancers to use before and after their classes.

 Social Distancing: The Hallways and common areas will have spots 6 feet apart to wait if needed before entering their studio.
 Each studio will have a “stuff spot” on the ground for their dance bag that is measured out 6 feet apart on the perimeter of the room.
 Each room has grid taped on the floor, one dancer per grid space to ensure social distancing.